 As you can see, I wasn’t just eating raw fruits and vegetables for three weeks.
 I actually made delicious, healthy, and hearty meals and they were amazing!
 And guess what the kicker is?
 I lost 14 lbs and 2 inches off my waist in 21 days from simply switching to a plant based diet!
 This blew my mind because I could literally do intense exercising for 3 weeks and only lose 3-5 lbs.
 This fast really showed me the impact that “regular” food has on our bodies and I don’t know if I like that feeling.
 Of course the first thing I had after the fast was a glass of wine (don’t judge me).
 I also had some salmon twice and shrimp once, but still no chicken, pork, or read meat.
 I plan to try out a pesectarian diet and limit my dairy intake as much as possible.
 My overall goal is to be make healthier choices and actually pay attention to the food I put in my body.
 This fast showed me that I can still be a foodie and enjoy all kinds of cuisine without eating meat.
 I can’t say how long this will last, but I will say that I am making a conscious effort to keep meat out of my diet.
 And whenever I even crave it, I use this bathroom selfie for motivation.

 Overall, I’m so happy I did this fast and I am absolutely doing this every year, maybe even twice a year.
 The spiritual and mental clarity I gained, combined with the weight and inches I lost was an incredible combination.
 If you are considering doing this fast, I say go for it!
 Even if you only do 10 days, I think it’s worth a shot.
 If you have any questions or you’d like some ideas for yummy recipes, please reach out and I’m happy to help.
+UPDATE: I actually created an e-book of delicious plant based recipes that I now use for the fast and whenever I just want to detox my body.
+It’s a game changer, you can get it here!
 Hopefully it can evoke some change in your life like it did for mine.